josephadebanjo/josephadebanjo/README.md

-- 👋 Hi, I’m @josephadebanjo
+- 👋 Hi, I’m Joseph adebanjo
-- 👀 I’m interested in Ml ...
+- 👀 I’m interested in Ml, Data Science, and Chemistry
-- 🌱 I’m currently learning ML and its applicaton to Chemistry...
+- 🌱 I’m currently learning ML and its application to Chemistry
-- 💞️ I’m looking to collaborate on ML and Research...
+- 💞️ I’m a PhD Candidate in Chemistry studying photophysics of the coinage metals
-- 📫 How to reach me ...
+- 📫 Email:josephadebanjo@gmail.com

 <!---
 josephadebanjo/josephadebanjo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.